Current students can find us on iCity

 Visual Communication student Charlotte Harrison is part of the University's Erasmus Exchange programme.

-Charlotte (pictured), who is studying for a BA (Hons) in Visual Communication, is one of the students whose work features in the exhibition.
+Charlotte (pictured), a BA (Hons) in Visual Communication student, was one of the students whose work featured in the exhibition.

-Charlotte said: "For my Erasmus exchange, I studied at Frederick University in Cyprus between February and June last year.
+Charlotte said: "For my Erasmus exchange, I studied at Frederick University in Cyprus between February and June.
+I worked on a photographic documentary, chronicling the lives of local people in the capital city of Nicosia."